 Cape Cod

 Cape Cod is one of the most popular vacation destinations in New England.
-While I’d probably recommend that you’d stay overnight (just like Martha’s Vineyard and Nantucket), you could also go to the Cape for a day trip.
+While I’d probably recommend staying overnight (just like Martha’s Vineyard and Nantucket), you could also go to the Cape for a day trip.
 It offers beautiful beaches, fantastic outdoor activities, and delicious, fresh seafood.

-In the busy season, you’ll want to arrive at the beaches early.
-Cape Cod traffic is notoriously bad, so it’s best to drive at an off-peak time.
+You’ll want to arrive at the beaches early in the busy season.
+Cape Cod traffic is notoriously bad, so driving at an off-peak time is best.
 It’s one of the most popular tourist destinations in the area, especially in the summer.

 Some of the best places to visit on Cape Cod include: